PaulaStokowska/DataScienceSalaries/README.md

 QUESTIONS TO ANSWER
-1. Does remote work has an effect on salary in DS?
+1. Does remote work affect the salary in DS?
-2. Does company size has an effect on salary in DS?
+2. Does the size of the company affect the salary in DS?

 You will find one cleaned dataset: df.csv and raw dataset: ds_salaries.csv